-The GX-56BB-1 looks like an oversized G-Shock DW-5600 and while Casio doesn’t claim this to be the toughest G-Shock, many fans believe that it is.
+The GX-56BB-1 looks like an almost comically oversized G-Shock DW-5600 and though Casio doesn’t claim this to be the toughest G-Shock, many fans believe that it is.
 It is specifically engineered to take a maximum amount of punishment.
 The GX-56BB-1 has one of the largest cases for a digital G-Shock.
 It is constructed of hard urethane on the outside with soft urethane on the inside to protect the module from impacts.
 It is one of the only digital G-Shock watches that uses Alpha Gel for maximum shock resistance and it is also mud-resistant with protected buttons like the Mudman and Rangeman.
 This Basic Black Out edition adds to the tough look with an all-black bezel, black buttons, and a dark reverse LCD display.
 A surprisingly popular model, the GX-56 is as tough as it looks.

 While the large case of the GD-400-1 isn’t quite as thick as the G-7900 or GX-56, it is one of the the only G-Shock models that comes standard with a “bull bar” face protector.
 This bull bar is noticeably thicker than the ones seen on DW-5600 models and it gives the watch a very tough appearance.
 Designed for skateboarders and extreme athletes, the GD-400-1 looks more like something a S.W.A.T. team would wear.